Timeline of Wisconsin Women’s Suffrage

 1934

-• Wisconsin constitution amended to include women’s suffrage.
+• The Wisconsin constitution is amended to include women’s suffrage.

-Sources: Wisconsin Woman Suffrage Directory (1885); Encyclopedia of Milwaukee; Wisconsin Historical Society; McBride, G. (1994), On Wisconsin Women; Graves, L.L.
+Sources: Wisconsin woman suffrage directory (1885); Encyclopedia of Milwaukee; Wisconsin Historical Society; McBride, G. (1994), On Wisconsin women; and Graves, L.L.
 (1954), The Wisconsin woman suffrage movement.
 See the Resources section of this guide for more information.